 Using Red Light to Increase Sleep

-Daylight is the queue for us to all be more awake.
+Daylight is the cue for us to all be more awake.
 Both blue and white light found in the early morning and during the day suppress the production of melatonin which is the hormone that makes us sleepy.
 Taking your baby for walks and exposing them to daytime light as well as including them in daytime activities will help their bodies get used to the difference between day and night.

 When night time comes, minimising bright light, particularly blue light from screens and other such sources is very beneficial.
 In addition, research shows that there is one light that can really help with sleep.
-Red light increases the production of melatonin in the body and helps us fall asleep and stay asleep for longer - babies included!
+Red LED light increases the production of melatonin in the body and helps us fall asleep and stay asleep for longer - babies included!

 Often it's not the actual noise that wakes us up, rather the sudden and contrasting nature of the noise.
 Pink noise is a foil for day time sounds and is also effective at night when it can seem too quiet.
 It also slows down and regulates brain waves allowing for a deeper, longer sleep.